rogorido/sistercities/sistercities.md

 3. it has a lot of [extensions](http://www.ggplot2-exts.org/) which are increasingly being developed by the community.
 They enhance the possibilities of ggplot2 adding new functions, new types of graphs, new themes, etc.
 4. it also has the possibility to create maps.

-Creating good graphics is a complicated issue, because you have to take into account different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variable, etc.).
-But how does ggplot2 cope with this complexity? ggplot2 is based on a theoretical book which proposes a so-called *grammar of graphics* (hence the *gg* in ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
-But, *don't panic*: you don't have to know anything about grammar.
+Creating good graphics is a complicated issue, because you have to take into account many different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variables, legends, etc.), and so on.
+But how does ggplot2 cope with this complexity? ggplot2 is based on a theoretical book which proposes a so-called [*grammar of graphics*](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=as_li_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431) (hence the *gg* in the name ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
+But, don't panic: you don't have to know anything about grammar.
 The main idea is that a plot is made up of a set of independent components that can be composed in many different ways.
 In brief we will see how to do it.

 There is plenty of information about ggplot2 on the web, but I recommend you:

 1. the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
 The book is also available [online](https://github.com/hadley/ggplot2-book),
 2. for a general overview of the package you can visit the [documentation](http://docs.ggplot2.org/current/) of the package,
-3. very useful are also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/) and  the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).
+3. very useful are also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/) (based on the book [*R Graphics Cookbook.
+Practical Recipes for Visualizing Data](http://shop.oreilly.com/product/0636920023135.do) by Winston Chang) and the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).

 But, first of all, in order to use ggplot we have of course to install it.
 Actually I recommend to install the metapackage `tidyverse` which is a collection of packages written mainly by Wickham for doing most of the most useful operations with dataframes ([dplyr](http://dplyr.tidyverse.org/), [readr](http://readr.tidyverse.org/), [tidyr](http://tidyr.tidyverse.org/), [forcats](http://forcats.tidyverse.org/), etc.). ggplot is among the packages contained in the [metapackage `tidyverse`](http://tidyverse.org/).